Adaeze Atuegwu: Writing career

 In 1994, Fourth Dimension Publishing Company founded by Arthur Nwankwo, published Atuegwu's first novel, Fate, the story of a doomed romantic relationship when she was 17 years old.
 Her second novel, Tears, was published shortly afterwards by B-Teks Publishing.
-Atuegwu's subsequent 15 books were all published within 8 months making her one of Nigeria's youngest authors authors.
+Atuegwu's subsequent 15 books were all published within 8 months making her one of Nigeria's youngest authors.
 One of her children's books, The Magic Leaf, published in 1994, is a magic realism story set in Southeastern Nigeria.
 Her drama, My Husband's Mistress, was published in 1995.
 Some of her other books include Adventures of Nnanna (1995), Chalet 9 (1995), Bina and the Birthday Cake (1995), Bina and the Sailboat (1995), Bina at the Beach (1995), Bina at the Supermarket (1995), Bina at the Airport (1995), Lizzy's First Year at School (1995), Lizzy's Second Year at School (1995), and Lizzy's Third Year at School (1995).

 On July 28, 1995, a press conference was held for Atuegwu at Enugu Press Centre.
 At this event, the then ex-lady of Enugu State, Mrs. Olusola Torey, wife to Colonel Mike Torey, described Atuegwu as a "child prodigy" and according to the media "one of the youngest most prolific writers with an aggressive creative writing talent and a literary whiz kid."

 On May 31, 1996, Atuegwu's seventeen books were collectively launched in the city of Enugu in Nigeria under the slogan of "17 books at 17".
 At this event, General Sam Momah, former minister of science and technology in Nigeria, described her as a "literary genius and a gift to Nigeria."

 Atuegwu's books were used in Nigeria as required textbooks and reading materials in primary, secondary, and tertiary institutions as well as for junior West African Examinations Council exams and other secondary school examinations.
 Atuegwu is considered one of the forerunners of the new era of young contemporary Nigerian writers.
 She is also considered one of the predecessors of third generation Nigerian writers.
 Atuegwu's books are available as audiobooks and braille.
 She is a member of PEN America.